---------- BIOGRAPHY ----------

-Adrian Van Allen is an anthropologist, artist and designer.
+Adrian Van Allen is an anthropologist and artist.

 As a sociocultural anthropologist she studies the scientific cultures within museums, their evolving ideas about nature, and what constitutes “life” in an age of genomics, with extensive experience working with both ethnographic and natural history collections.
 She has worked in and on museums for the past twenty-two years as an ethnographer, researcher, and exhibit content developer, where she managed projects, wrote grants, and collaborated with a variety of stakeholders—from social and biological scientists to indigenous source community members to grant agencies and donors to public audiences.
 In bringing together ethnographic and natural science collections, scientists, and stakeholder communities, her research underscores the way human culture in an inherent part of nature, one which we are all responsible for collaboratively regenerating.